JornVernee/JornVernee.github.io/_posts/2021-09-13-debugging-unsatisfiedlinkerrors.markdown

 If the library you're trying to use is loaded, but the path in the loading message is not what you expected, it's likely that the wrong library file is being loaded.

-In the case that the same library is found multiple times on the `java.library.path` one solution is to remove the diretories with the incorrect library files from the `java.library.path`, or to remove those library files.
+In the case that the same library is found multiple times on the `java.library.path` one solution is to remove the directories with the incorrect library files from the `java.library.path`, or to remove those library files.

-If this is not practical because something else needs those library paths or files (such as the JVM itself, in the case it is a library bundled with the JVM), it might be possible to rename the libary you're trying to use instead, so that the name no longer conflicts with others.
+If this is not practical because something else needs those library paths or files (such as the JVM itself, in the case it is a library bundled with the JVM), it might be possible to rename the library you're trying to use instead, so that the name no longer conflicts with others.

 If both changing the library path, or changing the name of the library are not an option, then you could finally manually construct the absolute path of the library you're trying to use, and use [`System.load(String)`](https://docs.oracle.com/en/java/javase/18/docs/api/java.base/java/lang/System.html#loadLibrary(java.lang.String)) to load the library directly.